127 companies in Computer and Network Security are hiring Splunk talent.

 Where and how companies hire Splunk talent

-Vendors best positioned to sell into Splunk-hiring companies include SOAR and automation platforms, managed SOC and MDR providers, threat intelligence feed vendors, and cloud security posture management tools.
+Vendors best positioned to target Splunk-hiring companies include SOAR and threat intelligence providers, cloud security platforms, MDR and professional services firms, and data pipeline or log management vendors.